Vkomini/RL.cs234.stanford.s2018/README.md

 ## Install

 First, install gym and atari environments.
 You may need to install other dependencies depending on your system.
+(For macOS X `brew install cmake`)

 ```
 pip install gym